Listen to the audiobook:

 Many members of the Beat Generation were indeed deeply influenced by communist and socialist ideology.
-For example, Jack Kerouac, the founder of the movement, wrote the short story “The Birth of a Socialist” before he became famous.
+For example, before Jack Kerouac, the founder of the movement, became famous, he wrote a short story titled “The Birth of a Socialist.”
 The story was about his rebellion against capitalist society.
 Another representative of the movement, Allen Ginsberg, later openly became a communist (see Chapter 11 of this book) and supported pedophilia.
 Their works rejected traditional conventions, were deliberately disorganized, and used vulgar language.
 This group represented the first major departure from the rules and principles of tradition—the counterculture movement that would engulf the West in the 1960s.

 The 1960s saw the elaboration and extension of what the Beats had proposed, with subcultures like the hippie, punk, goth, and more.
 These countercultural trends found an eager audience in the urban areas of the West, tempting one young generation after another toward violence, drug abuse, sexual liberation, nonconformist attire, cultural alienation, and ultimately an inclination toward darkness and death.

 In 1968, the movement reached its climax around the time of the assassinations of Martin Luther King Jr. and Robert Kennedy, and the escalation of the Vietnam War.
 In the spring of 1968, about 2,000 hippies gathered in San Francisco’s Golden Gate Park for several days and nights, expressing their resistance to society with bizarre behaviors, rock-and-roll music, song, poetry, nudity, and drug use.

-In the summer of 1969, more than 400,000 people gathered in the same way in Woodstock, on the outskirts of New York City.
+In the summer of 1969, more than 400,000 people gathered in the same way at the Woodstock festival, held on a farm northwest of New York City.
 They shouted the slogans “love,” “freedom,” and “peace.”
 Along with rock-and-roll, hundreds of thousands indulged in debauchery and wild pleasure, all of which contributed to dragging participants and society into vulgarity, decadence, and moral decline.
 Woodstock was a significant cultural event for the 1960s, and over the following decades, New York’s Central Park, San Francisco’s Golden Gate Park, and Woodstock all became symbols of the American counterculture.